Nate-BI/league-analysis/README.md

 We removed team-level rows, filtered for player roles (top, jng, mid, bot, sup), and cleaned key columns (`kills`, `deaths`, `assists`, `dpm`).
 We also removed rows with missing values in those key performance columns.
+Each match in the dataset has **12 rows** — **10 for individual players** and **2 for team-level summaries**.
+Since our question focuses on individual player performance, we excluded team-level rows by selecting only standard roles.

 ### Position Distribution
 <iframe src="assets/position-distribution.html" width="800" height="600" frameborder="0"></iframe>
+Most players are evenly distributed across the five roles.

 ### DPM Distribution
 <iframe src="assets/dpm-distribution.html" width="800" height="600" frameborder="0"></iframe>
+Most players have a DPM between 300 and 600, with a few extreme outliers over 1000.

 ### DPM by Position
 <iframe src="assets/dpm-by-position.html" width="800" height="600" frameborder="0"></iframe>
+The boxplot shows that Mid and Bot players generally have higher DPM than other roles, with Mid laners having the highest median and more upper-range outliers.
+This supports the hypothesis that Mid or Bot may carry more often.

 ### KDA by Position
 <iframe src="assets/kda-by-position.html" width="800" height="600" frameborder="0"></iframe>
+According to the KDA boxplot, Bot and Mid roles again show higher median and upper quartile values, suggesting that they often contribute more significantly to team kills and assists with fewer deaths.

 ---